sourcegraph/handbook/content/engineering/search/iteration_log.md

     - Make all search result types independent of resolvers (tracking issue [#18348](https://github.com/sourcegraph/sourcegraph/issues/18348))
     - Move result types out of graphqlbackend
 - **Work log:**
+	- Everything but commit results are moved out of graphqlbackend.
+Commit results are blocked on splitting out highlights, which are resolvers

 ### Enterprise search contexts